LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

-**subgrids(:)** is an array of structures node, set to contain data on grid subsets, previously explained in chapter `1.3`_.
-It is a child of ``edge.grid`` node and a sibling to the ``spaces(:)`` node.
+**subgrids(:)** is an array of structures node, set to contain data on grid subsets, previously explained in chapter :ref:`subsec-grid_subset`.
+It is a child of
+``edge.grid`` node and a sibling to the ``spaces(:)`` node.
 Its children
 are: